treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 The sprints are a great place for a first-time open source contributor.
 Making a contribution to an open source project **while sitting next to the maintainer** is a unique experience.
-If you contribute to open source at home or at work, you're unlikely to have a project maintainer maintainer nearby.
+If you contribute to open source at home or at work, you're unlikely to have a project maintainer nearby.

 If you're a junior programmer or you don't code for a living **you might be afraid of your inexperience**: maybe you're pretty new to coding in general and you don't understand git, testing, version control, and GitHub.
-But there's very likely a project for *you* to contribute to.
+But there's very likely a project OR a part of a project for *you* to contribute to.
-The sprints include sprint coordinators who can help **point you to projects they've heard are particularly beginner-friendly** or who have quite a bit of **low-hanging fruit in their issue tracker for newcomers to dig into**.
+The sprints include sprint coordinators who can help:
+* **point you to projects they've heard are particularly beginner-friendly** or
+* projects that have quite a bit of **low-hanging fruit in their issue tracker for newcomers to dig into** (something as simple as helping to update the documentation is a great benefit to maintainers and doesn't require significant coding skill).

 ### It'll be too fast-paced for me

-Sprints involve smart people coding for many hours on end, racing against the clock.
+**Myth:** Sprints involve smart people coding for many hours on end, racing against the clock. **False**.
-**False**.
 From my experience, sprints usually aren't like that at all.

-There are some very smart people at the sprints, but everyone at the sprints is new to *something* and there are many newcomers (and [mediocre programmers][]) at the sprints as well.
+There are some very smart people at the sprints but you will find there are many folks **just like you** (everyone at the sprints is new to *something* and of course, there are [mediocre programmers][] at the sprints as well).

-Some sprinters sit for many hours writing code, but the "pace" of the sprints is really up to you.
+The "pace" of the sprints is really up to you.
 From my own experience, the name "sprints" is kind of a misnomer: **I never find myself *sprinting* while at the sprints**.

 I've attended at least one day of sprints at PyCon US for each of the last 5 years and my sprint experience has almost always consisted of: